Information Design and Full Implementation in Nonatomic Games: Introduction

 \subsection{Related Literature}

 The notion of Wardrop equilibrium originated from the work of \citet{War:PICE1952} on traffic flow theory, where he formulated principles describing user-optimal and system-optimal routing in transportation networks. \citet{BecMcGWin:Yale1956} proved that a Wardrop equilibrium is the solution of a convex optimization problem.
-This idea was framed in the language of potential games \citep[see, among others,][]{San:JET2001,Rou:AGT2007,RouTar:AGT2007}, using a generalization of the concept of potential game from the case of a finite number of players \citep{Ros:IJGT1973,MonSha:GEB1996} to the nonatomic case.
-A general framework for nonatomic potential games, extending beyond routing games, was studied by \citet{San:JET2001}, \citet{HofSan:JET2009}, \citet{San:MIT2010}. \citet{KoeScaTom:MORfrth} extend this framework to Bayesian games with nonatomic players by studying the notions of correlated and Bayes correlated Wardrop equilibrium.
-They showed that Bayes correlated Wardrop equilibria emerge as limits of action flows induced by Bayes correlated equilibria \citep{BerMor:TE2016} in finite-player games.
-Related nonatomic versions of correlated and Bayes correlated equilibria were studied by, e.g., \citet{DiaMitRusSai:WINE2009}, \citet{TavTen:mimeo2018}, and \citet{ZhuSav:IEEETCNS2022}. \citet{AceMakMalOzd:OR2018} showed the relevance of information design in routing games, and proved that some classical paradoxes in routing games can be expressed in terms of negative value of information.
-Among the recent contributions on the topic, the reader is referred, for instance, to \citet{MasLan:IEEETCNS2022,CiaAmbCom:IEEECDC2023,AmbCiaCom:IFACPOL2024,GriHoeKliKog:PAAAICAI2024}.
+This idea was framed in the language of potential games \citep[see, among others,][]{San:JET2001,Rou:AGT2007,RouTar:AGT2007}, generalizing the case of a finite number of players \citep{Ros:IJGT1973,MonSha:GEB1996} to the nonatomic case.
+A general framework for nonatomic potential games, extending beyond routing games, was studied by \citet{San:JET2001,HofSan:JET2009,San:MIT2010}.
+The class of aggregative games---subclass of potential games---was implicitly introduced by \citet{DubMasShu:JET1980} and formalized by \citet{Cor:MSS1994}. \citet{Lah:DGA2017} studied this class in games with nonatomic players and a finite set of actions.

+\citet{KoeScaTom:MOR2025} extended this framework to nonatomic Bayesian games by studying the notions of correlated and Bayes correlated Wardrop equilibria.
+They showed that Bayes correlated Wardrop equilibria emerge as limits of action flows induced by Bayes correlated equilibria \citep{BerMor:TE2016} in finite-player games.\footnote{In \citet{KoeScaTom:MOR2025} players minimize cost functions, whereas here players maximize payoff functions, which are simply the negatives of cost functions.} Related nonatomic versions of correlated and Bayes correlated equilibria were studied, \eg by \citet{DiaMitRusSai:WINE2009,TavTen:mimeo2018}, and \citet{ZhuSav:IEEETCNS2022}. \citet{AceMakMalOzd:OR2018} showed the relevance of information design in routing games, and proved that some classical paradoxes in routing games can be expressed in terms of negative value of information.
+Among the recent contributions on the topic, the reader is referred, for instance, to \citet{MasLan:IEEETCNS2022,CiaAmbCom:IEEECDC2023,AmbCiaCom:IFACPOL2024}, and \citet{GriHoeKliKog:PAAAICAI2024}.
+In a concurrent work focusing on congestion games and using distributional approach, \citet[chapter~5]{Mas:THESIS2025} considers infinite information structures and obtains implementation results related to ours.